RedHat-UX/red-hat-design-system/docs/accessibility/content.md

 When writing for the web, use bold and italic formatting sparingly.
 Remember: if everything is emphasized, nothing is emphasized.

-Red Hat design guidelines mandate users employ either bold or italics—never both together.
+[Red Hat design guidelines](https://www.redhat.com/en/about/brand/standards/typography) mandate users employ either bold or italics—never both together.

-#### Bolding
+#### Bold

 The most effective way to highlight key points in text is by **using bold**.
 Bold text naturally draws the eye and makes specific parts stand out.